aws-samples/the-aws-step-functions-workshop/content/module-10/step-3/index.en.md

 weight: 123
 ---

+`Task` and `Parallel` states can have a field named `Retry`, whose value must be an array of objects known as retriers.
+An individual retrier represents a certain number of retries, usually at increasing time intervals.

 In the exercise below, you will create an ASL definition that invokes a Lambda function.
 The Lambda function is designed to fail.
 You will implement a `Retry` for this function, setting maximum attempts with an exponential backoff rate between retries.

 1. Locate the **ErrorHandlingCustomErrorFunction** [Lambda function](https://console.aws.amazon.com/lambda/home).
 Copy the function ARN and review the code.
 Notice that the code is configured to throw an error.